-While you might be wondering if your feline friend is perhaps threatened by you (direct eye contact in the cat's world is a threat or a sign of aggression; cats try to out-stare each other in conflicts), your feline friend might simply be trying to tell you "I love you".
-If your cat is staring at you along with long, slow blinks, they are trying to show affection -- yes, if your lovely cat stares at you, it might just be a sign of affection.
+While you might be wondering if your feline friend is perhaps threatened by you (direct eye contact in the cat's world is a threat or a sign of aggression; cats try to out-stare each other in conflicts), your feline friend might simply be trying to tell you "I love you."
+Cuevas said, "Occasionally, cats may blink very slowly a couple of times, known as "cat eye kisses" this is a nonverbal cue that expresses the cat is fond of you, it likes, approves, or loves you."

-On the other hand, your cat might be staring at you because they are hungry and decided it's time for dinner, especially if it's around their meal times!
-Just check their food bowl; Often, they are using their best mind control powers to get you to fill their food dish.
-They will typically use a combination of cat meows and staring to really get your attention!
+"Some cats stare at their owners hoping for them to figure out they need something, but those stares are usually accompanied by vocalizations," said Cuevas.
+Just check their food bowl.
+Often, they are using their best mind control powers to get you to fill their food dish.
+They will typically use a combination of cat meows and tell-tale looks to really get your attention!

-Although there's no way to exactly know why your feline friend is staring at you, cats are extremely intelligent and do their best to communicate through body language, like cat stares.
-For the most part, your cat staring is pretty harmless (like when your cats sleep with their eyes open or, let's be real, it's something food-related), and is no cause for alarm.
-So, unless your cat is trying to communicate some sort of health issue, there is really no harm in just letting them stare -- as creepy as it might be...
+Although there's no way to know why your feline friend is looking at you exactly, cats are extremely intelligent and do their best to communicate through body language, like cat stares.
+For the most part, your cat's gaze is pretty harmless (like when your cats sleep with their eyes open or, let's be real, it's something food-related) and is no cause for alarm.
+So, unless your cat is trying to communicate some health issue, there is really no harm in just letting them stare -- as creepy as it might be...

 Does your cat stare at you?
 Share your story on our Wide Open Pets Facebook!